csaltos/elm-tailwindcss/README.md

 ## Why ?

-Because Tailwind CSS is nice and when use it with Elm is a lot of power and beauty.
+Because Tailwind CSS is nice and when use with Elm is a lot of power and beauty.

 ## How ?